 In The Hunchback of Notre Dame, after the credits finish rolling, we see Hugo wishing the audience goodnight before cutting straight to the Disney logo.

 After the end credits of Frozen, we see Marshmallow, Elsa's Snowlem bodyguard survived his Disney Villain Death.
 He finds Elsa's lost tiara, puts it on, and settles in as ruler of the empty castle, seemingly content.

-Thor has Nick Fury showing Dr. Selvig the Cosmic Cube in his possession.
+Thor has Nick Fury showing Dr. Selvig the Tesseract in his possession.
 Unbeknownst to him is that Selvig is possessed by Loki...

 The Avengers has a mid-credits scene revealing The Man Behind the Man who gave Loki his scepter and the Chitauri army to command is Thanos.
 And after the full credits, The Avengers has a scene showing the team tiredly and quietly eating lunch at a shawarma place Tony suggested.

 Thor: The Dark World is like The Avengers, in that it has a mid-credits serious scene and a post-credits humorous scene.
 The mid-credits scene has Volstagg and Sif giving The Collector the Aether for safekeeping and revealing that it and the previous movies' Tesseract are Infinity Stones, while the post-credits scene has Thor and Jane reuniting on Earth... and the Ice Beast that ended up on Earth during the final fight still loose, chasing pigeons.